Public Administration (PAD)

 PAD 502 ADMINISTRATIVE LAW

-Prerequisite: 6 credits of PAD graduate courses or instructor permission.
+Prerequisite: Graduate Standing.
 Selected topics in administrative law examined and analyzed in depth.

 PAD 503 INTRODUCTION TO WRITING FOR PUBLIC AND NONPROFIT ORGANIZATIONS